-The Interim Consolidated Financial Statements comprise: the Interim Consolidated Statements of Financial Position as of June 30, 2023 and December 31, 2022; the Interim Consolidated Statements of Income and Comprehensive Income for the six-month and three-month periods ended June 30, 2023 and 2022 and the Interim Consolidated Statements of Changes in Equity and Cash Flows for the six-month periods ended on those dates, prepared in accordance with the rules and instructions issued by the Financial Market Commission (CMF).
+The Interim Consolidated Financial Statements comprise: the Interim Consolidated Statements of Financial Position as of September 30, 2023 and December 31, 2022; the Interim Consolidated Statements of Income and Comprehensive Income for the nine-month and three-month periods ended September 30, 2023 and 2022 and the Interim Consolidated Statements of Changes in Equity and Cash Flows for the nine-month periods ended on those dates, prepared in accordance with the rules and instructions issued by the Financial Market Commission (CMF).
 These standards and instructions require the Company to comply with International Financial Reporting Standards (IFRS), and also with IAS 34 "Interim Financial Reporting" issued by the International Accounting Standards Board (IASB), with the exception of certain IFRS standards.
 Through Ruling No. 6158 dated March 5, 2012, the Company was authorized by the Financial Market Commission (CMF) to exceptionally apply International Public Sector Accounting Standard (hereinafter "IPSAS 21"), instead of IAS 36.
-Please see Note 2.8 for further details regarding this exception.
+Please see Note 2.8 for further details regarding this exception

-The Company's Management is responsible for the information contained in these Interim Consolidated Financial Statements, which have been approved by the Board of Directors on August 28, 2023, with Management being authorized for their publication.
+The Company's Management is responsible for the information contained in these Interim Consolidated Financial Statements, which have been approved by the Board of Directors on November 13, 2023, and the Management is authorized to publish such information.